 Fans of Grimdark

 Fans of Grimdark nurture the delusion that their genre is wrongly and heavily criticized, when in reality no one is even allowed to criticize it.
 When faced with quite reasonable criticism, a Grimdark fan will most likely make up some straw man argument and dispute that instead, and the catch-all excuse you will inevitably hear is that Grimdark stories are “realistic.”
 I doubt you’ll ever hear a Grimdark fan try to refute an argument without saying the word “realism” or some derived term.
-I’d just like to say that I’ve taken many university courses on Medieval history, and in none of them did the religion-fuelled pseudo-morality Medieval world resemble the no-holds-barred amorality of Grimdark.
+I’d just like to say that I’ve taken many university courses on Medieval history, and in none of them did the religion-fuelled pseudo-morality of the Medieval world resemble the no-holds-barred amorality of Grimdark.
 The countless atrocities of the Middle Ages were not fuelled by an amoral world; they were fuelled by the theocratic power of the church and by the resulting religious extremism.
 However, this is largely irrelevant as Grimdark’s supposed “realism” is in fact intended to reflect the movement’s view of the modern world.
 Grimdark’s unshakeable mindset reminds me of one of the most insidious Christian doctrines, summed up perfectly in this article by Neil Carter.

 The “Traditional Heroism” Fallacy